ardakarayel/Arda_Karayel/README.md

 H₁: Education and environmental quality are significantly associated with national happiness scores.

-Sub-Hypotheses

-- Education Hypothesis

-H₀: There is no significant relationship between education level and happiness.

-H₁: Higher education levels (tertiary enrollment) are associated with higher happiness.

-- Forest Area Hypothesis

-H₀: Forest area coverage is not related to happiness.

-H₁: Countries with greater forest coverage report higher happiness.

-- Air Pollution Hypothesis

-H₀: Air pollution levels (PM2.5) have no significant impact on happiness.

-H₁: Higher air pollution is associated with lower happiness scores.

 # Predictions

-It is expected that countries with higher education levels and better environmental conditions—specifically greater forest coverage and lower air pollution (PM2.5)—will tend to have higher happiness scores.
+It is expected that countries with higher education levels and better environmental conditions—specifically greater forest coverage, lower air pollution (PM2.5), higher coastline-to-area ratios, and more arable land—will tend to have higher happiness scores.

 Among all variables, tertiary education is anticipated to show the strongest positive correlation with happiness.
-In contrast, air pollution is expected to have a moderate to strong negative impact, as higher pollution levels are likely associated with lower well-being.
-Forest area may have a mild positive effect as an indicator of environmental quality.
+Air pollution is expected to have a moderate to strong negative impact, while forest area and arable land may show mild positive effects.
+Coastline ratio is also expected to have a small positive influence, reflecting geographic and lifestyle advantages.

 # Findings
 -Education Variables